First Semi-Autonomous Vehicle License Given to IndyCar Owner

 Arrow started to develop the SAM car in 2014.
 Over the past year, they worked with the Nevada DMV to update their regulations to allow semi-autonomous vehicles to drive on state roads.
-Wednesday, Sam became the first person in the country to receive a license in accordance with the new regulations.
+On September 28, 2016, Sam became the first person in the country to receive a license in accordance with the new regulations.

-"For the first time in 18 years, I'm just a driver." ~Sam Schmidt
+"For the first time in 18 years, I'm just a driver," said Sam.

 "Getting a driver's license is not the end of the road, but it is the ultimate example to tell the world you can absolutely accomplish anything, if you combine resources with the right group committed to a common cause," Sam said in a press release.
 "It has truly been a life-changing experience for me and my family."